-Example.
 As shown in Figure 4, the access tree and the vocabulary are kept in the main memory, whereas the inverted lists reside at secondary storage.
-Transactions 1,3,5,6,7 contribute to the path $root \rightarrow f$ , thus they are stored at the inverted sublist of node f.
-Observe that f, being the most frequent item has exactly one inverted sublist, i.e. its inverted list comprises a single sublist, corresponding to its single appearance in the access tree.
+Transactions 1,3,5,6,7 contribute to the path $root \rightarrow f$, thus they are stored at the inverted sublist of node f.
+Observe that f, being the most frequent item has exactly one inverted list.
 This is not necessarily the case for all the items, though.
-For example, the item c has two sublists.
-Two of the transactions of f, 1 and 6, also contribute to the path $root \rightarrow f \rightarrow c$ , and they are stored in the first inverted sublist.
-At the same time, transactions 2 and 4 contribute to the path $root \rightarrow c$ and they are stored at the second sublist.
-For storage efficiency, the individual sublists of all the different nodes of c are stored contiguously, one after the other.
+Take, for example, the item c.
+Two of the transactions of f, 1 and 6, also contribute to the path $root \rightarrow f \rightarrow c$, and they are stored in the respective inverted sublist.
+At the same time, transactions 2 and 4 contribute to the path $root \rightarrow c$ and they are stored at the respective sublist.
+For storage efficiency, the inverted list of item c comprises the individual sublists of all the different nodes of c stored contiguously, one after the other.
 The nodes of the access tree point to the offset of the inverted list where their corresponding sublist begins.
-Note that in Figure 4 we depict only the id's that are contained in the sublists and not the labels that mark each sublist for reasons of readability.
-The real structure of the sublist for the case of item f is depicted in Figure 5.
+Thus, we do not need to store one page per sublist (which is a significant earning in space) and we keep the benefit that all the sublist of the same node is clustered in the hard disk (although not internally ordered).

 The rest of the items are indexed by an inverted file and the id's of the transactions that include them are stored in the respective inverted lists.
-Note that, concerning the infrequent items a,d,b, their vocabulary entries point directly to the inverted lists in secondary storage without any interference with the access tree.
+Note that, concerning the infrequent items a, d, b, their vocabulary entries point directly to the inverted lists in secondary storage without any interference with the access tree.
+However, transactions that contain both frequent and infrequent items are kept in the transaction lists of both.
+For example, the transaction with id = 3, i.e., $\{f, a\}$ is tracked in the inverted lists of both fand a.